 What Can’t You Compost From The Yard?

-12. Large branches or pieces of wood: These take forever to break down so must first be chipped into small pieces.
+12. Large branches or pieces of wood: These take years to break down so must first be chipped into small pieces.

 13. Coal and charcoal ash: No charcoal from the grill.
 While wood ashes are safe to mix into your compost pile, coal ashes are not.
 They contain harmful substances like arsenic and mercury, which can contaminate your garden with the finished compost.